QuantumIOT/qiot-io-cli/README.md

 To do so, please use pull requests and follow the general style of the code already in place.

+For a pull request to be accepted, it _must_ maintain the commitment to 100% code coverage.

-NOTE: This tool is designed to run using node v4.5.0 in order to support embedded Linux.
+_*NOTE*: This tool is designed to run using node v4.5.0 in order to support embedded Linux.
-This means that _ES6 syntax should NOT be used_.
+This means that *ES6 syntax* should *NOT* be used._

 Thanks!